lban2049/requests/.aigne/doc-smith/docs/advanced-usage-adapters-and-hooks.md

 ### Mounting an Adapter

 Custom adapters are registered with a `Session` object using the `session.mount()` method.
-You associate an adapter instance with a URL prefix, and the session will use the adapter with the longest matching prefix for a given request URL.
+You associate an adapter instance with a URL prefix.
+When a request is made, the session uses the adapter with the longest matching prefix for the request's URL.

 For example, you could mount different adapters for different services: